 Establishment of International Scientific Committees

 A proposal for the establishment of an International Scientific Committee (ISC) must be made in the first instance to the Scientific Council, by a group of at least ten ICOMOS members from different world regions, sharing a particular expertise.
 The proposal may be sponsored by a National Committee or a specialised institution.
+ISCs are established for the long-term based on the requirement for work in a variety of professional fields.

 The proposal must include the following information: